Getting Christmas cards sent out every year is a big job. Use this checklist to take the stress out of it and get it done!

 If you like to send a newsletter with your cards, it should be written by Thanksgiving.
 Or perhaps over Thanksgiving weekend.
 I like to get my cards out on December 1st, so in order to have copies of the letter made and to have time to get all of the envelopes stuffed, Thanksgiving weekend is a hard deadline.

 Unfortunately, I do not write the newsletter in our household.
-The Maestro has a long standing tradition of writing hilariously quirky Christmas letters, and if I took it over, I’m afraid my entire Christmas card list would revolt.
+My husband has a long standing tradition of writing hilariously quirky Christmas letters, and if I took it over, I’m afraid my entire Christmas card list would revolt.
 I have people asking me when the cards are going out—not because they want to see the beautiful design I chose this year, but because they want to read my husband’s crazy entertaining letter.

 So sometimes he doesn’t get to it early enough and my cards go out later than I wanted.
 But it isn’t for the lack of trying!
 (And a little bit of nagging.)
 Anyway, it’s much less stressful to write the thing early.